 Shiga has amazing samurai-related spots like castles and Mie is famous for Ise Grand Shrine, the head shrine in Japan.
 A trip to those Ninja Villages could be combined with sightseeing in the region.
-The whole villages are ninja-themed, and you can do activities such as dressing up like a ninja, watch a ninja show, take part in a treasure hunt, and try your hand at weapons like the shuriken and fukiya.
+The whole village is ninja-themed, and you can do activities such as dressing up like a ninja, watching a ninja show, taking part in a treasure hunt, and trying your hand at weapons like the shuriken and fukiya.
 Of course, the food in the restaurant is ninja-themed as well.

 Rabbit Island near Hiroshima

 Who doesn’t like cute, fluffy bunnies?
-If your family are animal-lovers, Rabbit Island, or Okunoshima, is a dream destination.
-While the history is quite sad with the original rabbits being brought to the island for war-time experiments, now it is a peaceful island with many hundreds of happy free-ranging bunnies.
-Most people go here for a daytrip as there is not much else to do besides interacting with the rabbits and seeing the small gas museum, but seeing so many tame rabbits in one place is worth it!
+If your family are animal lovers, Rabbit Island, or Okunoshima, is a dream destination.
+While history is quite sad with the original rabbits being brought to the island for wartime experiments, now it is a peaceful island with many hundreds of happy free-ranging bunnies.
+Most people go here for a day trip as there is not much else to do besides interacting with the rabbits and seeing the small gas museum, but seeing so many tame rabbits in one place is worth it!

 It is also fun to watch the super experts play, as there are some real game fans in Japan who spend almost all of their free time perfecting their skills.
 Don’t forget to take some cool purikura pictures in one of the photo booths, and if you’d like to try and win something you will like the crane games with prizes that range from your usual stuffed animals to stranger stuff.